Photo of Donna M. Jurdy

 Donna Jurdy, Professor, Department of Earth & Planetary Sciences, Northwestern University

-My research is currently on the tectonics of Venus and the magnetic lineations on Mars.
+Current research on the tectonics of Venus, the magnetic lineations on Mars, and Titan's surface.

 ADDRESS